IHAN – proof of concept pilots

 The call for funding applications has four phases:

-- In the first phase, the applicant fills in the application form (Sitra IHAN-pilot project plan, the maximum length of the application: 5 pages) that must be submitted to Sitra at the email address email@example.com by 31 December 2018.
+- In the first phase, the applicant fills in the application form (Sitra IHAN-pilot project plan, the maximum length of the application: 5 pages) that must be submitted to Sitra at the email address firstname.lastname@example.org by 31 December 2018.
 The applications will be handled on a first come, first served basis.
+You will get a confirmation message.
 Sitra will inform the applicants whether they have been selected to engage in further discussions.

 - In the second phase, Sitra will arrange a meeting with the applicants selected to continue the process, where the details of potential funding will be discussed (goals, schedule, resources, etc.).